 APS Guidelines to Supplement Regulations

 2.9: APS Guidelines for Investigations

-This page intentionally left bla nk.
+This page inten itionally left blank.

+mo page meen identally left Blatiki

 Best Practices for APS Initiated Restraining Order (AIRO)

 Communication with the following and suggested MOU partners

 It is a suggestion to make contact with the following local partners as well as enter into a MOU agreement with them for AIRO implementation in your County.